alexfazio/ai-glossary/terms/AGI (Artificial General Intelligence).md

 AI expert Gary Marcus [offered](https://garymarcus.substack.com/p/dear-elon-musk-here-are-five-things) this AGI definition: “A shorthand for any intelligence … that is flexible and general, with resourcefulness and reliability comparable to (or beyond) human intelligence.”
 If nothing else, the hallucinations that still plague today’s LLM systems would not qualify as being dependable. [^6]

-AGI requires systems that can understand and learn from their environments in a generalized way, have self-awareness and apply reasoning across diverse domains.
+AGI requires systems that can understand and learn from their environments in a generalised way, have self-awareness and apply reasoning across diverse domains.
 While LLM models like Claude excel in specific tasks, AGI needs a level of flexibility, adaptability and understanding that it and other current models have not yet achieved. [^6]

+## Predictions

 Based on deep learning, it might never be possible for LLMs to ever achieve AGI.
 That is the view from researchers at Rand, who [state](https://www.rand.org/pubs/commentary/2024/02/why-artificial-general-intelligence-lies-beyond-deep.html) that these systems “may fail when faced with unforeseen challenges (such as optimized just-in-time supply systems in the face of COVID-19).”
 They conclude in a VentureBeat [article](https://venturebeat.com/ai/why-artificial-general-intelligence-lies-beyond-deep-learning/) that deep learning has been successful in many applications, but has drawbacks for realizing AGI. [^6]

 Ben Goertzel, a computer scientist and CEO of Singularity NET, [opined](https://www.livescience.com/technology/artificial-intelligence/ai-agi-singularity-in-2027-artificial-super-intelligence-sooner-than-we-think-ben-goertzel) at the recent Beneficial AGI Summit that AGI is within reach, perhaps as early as 2027.
 This timeline is consistent with statements from Nvidia CEO Jensen Huang who [said](https://www.thestreet.com/technology/nvidia-ceo-jensen-huang-artificial-general-intelligence) AGI could be achieved within 5 years, depending on the exact definition. [^6]

+[Demis Hassabis](../Demis%20Hassabis.md) a computer scientist and CEO of Google Deepmind said that a few more critical breakthroughs were needed before AGI was reached.
+But he added: “I wouldn’t be surprised if it happened in the next decade.
+I’m not saying it’s definitely going to happen but I wouldn’t be surprised.
+You could say about a 50 per cent chance.
+And that timeline hasn’t changed much since the start of DeepMind.” [^11]

 ### Footnotes